 A physical data model contains the physical attributes of a database.
 The database performance, physical storage, and the indexing strategy are the important considerations of a physical data model.
 The main component here is a database.
-The approach that is used for creating a physical data model is called the physical data modeling.
+The approach that is used for creating a physical data model is called physical data modelling.

 Q7).
 How will you differentiate logical data model from logical data modeling?

-A logical data model is related to the business requirements and it is used for actual implementation of the data.
+A logical data model is related to the business requirements and it is used for the actual implementation of the data.
 The approach that is used for creating a logical data model is called the logical data modeling.